pmetzger/simh-docs/docs/vax_doc.md

 ```

 These commands change or display the INITIALIZATION sanity timer
-(DEQNA jumper W3/DELQA switch S4).
-The INITIALIZATION sanity timer has
+(`DEQNA` jumper W3/`DELQA` switch S4).
+The INITIALIZATION sanity timer
-a default timeout of 4 minutes, and cannot be turned off, just
+has a default timeout of 4 minutes, and cannot be turned off, just
 reset.
 The normal sanity timer can be set by operating system software
 regardless of the state of this switch.
-Note that only the DEQNA (or
+Note that only the `DEQNA` (or
-the DELQA in DEQNA-LOCK mode (=DEQNA)) supports the sanity timer -- it
+the `DELQA` in DEQNA-LOCK mode (=DEQNA)) supports the sanity timer --
-is ignored by a DELQA in Normal mode, which uses switch S4 for a
+it is ignored by a `DELQA` in Normal mode, which uses switch S4 for a
 different purpose.

 ```